Obtain Licenses & Permits

 Miami, Florida 33175

 If you are opening a business in certain industries, you will have to apply for additional licenses and permits through Miami-Dade Consumer Services.
-Local contractors and tradesmen will have to apply for contractor licensing through the County's building department.
+Local contractors and tradesmen will have to apply for contractor licensing through the County's building division.

 Building permits are issued in the name of the person(s) performing the work.
 Only license contractors or owner-builders may obtain a permit.